top of page

 What is the Inner Child?

-The inner child is an old psychological concept that has been catching traction in recent years.
-It is the part of ourselves that has been with us since birth, and it holds the thoughts, memories, feelings and dreams we had harboured.
+Inner child is a psychological concept that has been catching traction in recent years.
+It is the part of ourselves that has been with us since birth, and it holds the thoughts, memories, feelings and dreams we had.
 This concept particularly refers to the psychological states experienced during childhood, that can continue to influence behaviour up until and past adulthood.

 Why Have Many Lost Connection with Their Inner Child?